Bose shows Sony how it’s done

 Verdict: Wireless charging, quick charging, remarkably powerful active noise cancellation, great sound quality and a comfortable fit – the Bose QuietComfort Earbuds are feature-packed and well worth the investment.
 They’re also a slightly more secure, a touch more treble-heavy and a bit more weatherproof than Sony’s WF-X1000XM3.

-- The Bose QuietComfort Earbuds was added to the Headphones category in Februari 2021.
+- The Bose QuietComfort Earbuds was added to the Headphones category in Mei 2023

-- The lowest price we found for the Bose QuietComfort Earbuds is Rp5.799.000,00 from Tokopedia Indonesia.
+- The lowest price we found for the Bose QuietComfort Earbuds is N/A from N/A

 It’s Bose’s second attempt at a set of true wireless headphones, and the QuietComfort Earbuds are leaps and bounds better than the older SoundSport Free.
 Not only is the design a lot better, the noise cancellation is exemplary.
 Sound quality is also really very good – albeit a touch less bassy as compared to Sony – with superb clarity.
 They’re incredibly comfortable and well balanced too, despite their bulky form factor.